davidslusser/django-modelnotes/README.md

 # django-modelnotes
-an django application to add notes to models
+a django application to add notes to models